Necessity

 Necessity is an ode to the beauty that emerges in desperate times – the extraordinary human capacity of making do.

-Exhibition images by Pam Hutchinson
+Exhibition photography by Pam Hutchinson